raunakrathour/feige-fiat-shamir-protocol/README.md

 # feige-fiat-shamir-protocol
-This is the practical implementation of feige-fiat shamir authentication protocol using C++ socket programming.
+This is the practical implementation of feige-fiat shamir authentication protocol using C++ socket programming